 - 8. The referees decide on the start and the duration of an interruption ("time-out").
-A time-out is obligatory when: - a. a 2-minute suspension or disqualification is given; - b. a team time-out is granted; - c. there is a whistle signal from the timekeeper or the delegate; - d. consultation between the referees are necessary in accordance with Rule 17:7.
+A time-out is obligatory when: - a. a 2-minute suspension or disqualification is given; - b. a team time-out is granted; - c. there is a whistle signal from the timekeeper or the delegate; - d. consultation between the referees is necessary in accordance with Rules 17:6-7.